28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Seattle Art Museum

-If you’re into arts & culture, you’ll enjoy viewing the diverse art forms at the Seattle Art Museum.
-The collections and displays span the entire world and several different eras, with everything from artwork to photographs.
-Immerse yourself in the modern art hanging in bright galleries.
-Or take in performances representing its art in moving pictures.
-You’ll also spot several contemporary photographic exhibitions.
+If you’re into arts & culture, you’ll love viewing the diverse art forms at the Seattle Art Museum.
+On my visit, I saw collections and displays spanning the entire world and several different eras, with everything from artwork to photographs.

 Have a picnic at Gas Works Park